ponnhide/pyCircos/README.md

 ### Gcircle class

 A Gcircle class object provides a circle whose diameter is 1000 (a.u.) as a drawing space.
-Any drawing object (line plot, scatter plot, barplot, heatmap, and chordplot) can be placed in the space by specifying the base height (from 0 to 1000) and the corresponding Garc class object.
+Any graph (line plot, scatter plot, barplot, heatmap, and chordplot) can be placed on the space by specifying the _raxis\_range_ (from 0 to 1000) and the corresponding Garc class object.

 #### Parameters